- Normal precautions

 Reporting a crime

 If you are a victim of a crime while in Turkey, report it to the local police immediately.
-And you can contact us the Irish Embassy or our Honorary Consuls if you need help.
+You can also contact the Embassy of Ireland, Ankara for consular assistance.

-If you're planning to drive in Turkey, you should be extremely careful.
-Serious traffic accidents are common, particularly at night.
+If you're planning to drive in Turkey, you should be careful.
+While the standard of roads in Turkey has greatly improved in recent years, traffic accidents are common, particularly at night.
 Road safety standards are low, particularly outside towns and cities.
 Accidents are frequent and are often caused by poor driving, badly maintained vehicles and inadequate lighting.
 Pedestrians should also exercise caution at all times, including at zebra crossings, for example, as drivers rarely stop to allow pedestrians to cross.

 If you want to drive: